nhamidi90/k-watch/README.md

 ### Libraries

 * [JQuery](https://jquery.com/) was used to reset the star rating
-* [Materialize CSS](https://materializecss.com/) I used features including Navbar, Modals, Dropdown, Carousel, Cards, Buttons and Form components.
+* [Materialize CSS](https://materializecss.com/) I used features including Navbar, Footer, Modals, Dropdown, Carousel, Cards, Buttons and Form components.
 I also used their CSS components including color , table and grid
 * [Google fonts](https://fonts.google.com/) was used for fonts
 * [Font awesome](https://fontawesome.com/) was where I got the icons displayed on forms and buttons